Aleksandre19/tournament-game-generator/README.md

 - Minimum number of the games.
 - Maximum and minimum number of the wins teams has won.

+#### Programme result.

-### The programme finally generates a table in which the team on the first place playes to the team on the last place, a team on the second place plays to the team on the before last place and so on.
+The programme finally generates a table in which the team on the first place playes to the team on the last place, a team on the second place plays to the team on the before last place and so on.

-### Example of the programme:
+#### Example of the programme:

 ```
 Enter the number of teams in the tournament: 1